EasyCodie/Veridict/PRD.md

 # Product Requirements Document (PRD): Veridict

+## Agent Instructions
+Use this PRD as an overview of the Veridict system.
+Not as a reference for development.
+For development, see the Veridict_PRD.md file which contains the full technical details of the system.

 ## 1. Executive Summary

 Veridict is an autonomous, "Zero-Error" legal due diligence engine designed to automate the review of high-volume legal contracts (e.g., M&A Data Rooms).
 Veridict utilizes the MAKER Framework (Massively Decomposed Agentic Processes) to perform execution tasks independently with mathematical reliability.